Other places of interest and excursion destinations in other countries:

 neighborhood

-mix of living space, small shops, galleries, workshops, pubs, restaurants and
+"The mix of living space, small shops, galleries, workshops, pubs, restaurants and cafes

-cafes gives the Dutch quarter an environment that makes it popular with both
+gives the Dutch quarter an environment that makes it popular with both residents and tourists.

 Berlin is always worth visiting